pittpv/aztec-monitoring-script/en/README.md

 | 🌐 **Languages** | Language support English/Russian/Turkish                  |
 | ⚙️ **RPC**       | Flexible RPC endpoint configuration               |

-## 📌 Latest Updates 08-11-2025
+## 📌 Latest Updates 11-11-2025
+- Added a method for generating a new operator from an old validator private key (requires node installation via this script, option 11)
+- Minor improvements in main script
+- Minor improvements in monitoring agent script
+- Minor improvements in node installation script

+<details>
+<summary>📅 Version History</summary>

+### 08-11-2025
 * Full support for the new contract
     * monitoring
     * node installation
     * validator check and search
     * validator queue monitoring
-* Generation of BLS keys from a mnemonic phrase for your old sequencer (requires node installation via this script)
+* Generation of BLS keys from a mnemonic phrase for your old sequencer (requires node installation via this script, option 11)
     * support for multiple addresses from one mnemonic
     * automatic filtering and removal of unnecessary keys
-* Stake approve function (requires node installation via this script)
+* Stake approve function (requires node installation via this script, option 11)
-* Staking function — adding a validator (requires node installation via this script)
+* Staking function — adding a validator (requires node installation via this script, option 11)

-<details>
-<summary>📅 Version History</summary>

 ### 04-10-2025
 ⚠️ Please Delete old monitoring agent (use option 3) and Install new agent (use option 2)